rom1504/img2dataset/README.md

 * [laion5B](dataset_examples/laion5B.md) 5B image/text pairs that can be downloaded in 7 days using 10 nodes
 * [laion-aesthetic](dataset_examples/laion-aesthetic.md) Laion aesthetic is a 120M laion5B subset with aesthetic > 7 pwatermark < 0.8 punsafe < 0.5
 * [laion-art](dataset_examples/laion-art.md) Laion aesthetic is a 8M laion5B subset with aesthetic > 8 pwatermark < 0.8 punsafe < 0.5
+* [laion-art-noai](dataset_examples/laion-art-noai.md) As above, but respecting requests made by artists to exclude their work from generative AI training sets.
 * [laion-high-resolution](dataset_examples/laion-high-resolution.md) Laion high resolution is a 170M resolution >= 1024x1024 subset of laion5B
 * [laion-face](dataset_examples/laion-face.md) Laion face is the human face subset of LAION-400M for large-scale face pretraining.
 It has 50M image-text pairs.